 In my role as a professional caregiver and advocate, I serve as guardian, power of attorney, and care manager for both the elderly and the developmentally disabled.
 I can honestly say that working with each population requires very different skills.

 My developmentally disabled clients have aged into their 50’s.
-To the general population they may appear as any other 50-year old, however intellectually they may be at the age of a 6 or a 10 year-old.
+To the general population, they may appear as any other 50-year old, however intellectually they may be at the age of 6 or a 10-year-old.
 This appearance of being older—yet not really being older—places them at risk for the general population to assume they are more able than their appearance presents.
 Many benefit from daily assistance with hygiene, dressing, toileting, and regular activities.

-Many states have long wait lists for developmental disability waiver and similar programs.
+Many states have long waitlists for developmental disability waivers and similar programs.
 The parents of disabled children, often called the invisible caregivers, continue to caregive for years to ensure that their children have access to the best care and community programming that is available.
 Not all parents have the skills to advocate appropriately; not all parents have the financial resources to provide the additional care required by their children.
 Support exists if one is willing to search for the information.

 How might parents with a disabled child manage and support a normal family life when there are non-disabled children in the family—is this even possible?
 What insights might be helpful for parents of disabled children who feel separated or isolated from general society because they have a child who is different?
 How might others view parents and disabled children whose behaviors may not be viewed as appropriate?
 What single support contributes to the overall caregiving situation that many individuals and most families find difficult to accept?
 How might caregivers survive without compromising their own physical and mental health?